It is a condition in which people have seizures.

 Prolonged seizures and febrile seizures can induce brain damage.

-Epilepsy can occur due to withdrawal from alcohol or drugs or due to chronic abuse of any of the substances.
+Epilepsy can occur due to withdrawal from alcohol or drugs or chronic abuse of any substances.

 Other ways to treat epilepsy include vagus nerve stimulation (VNS), the ketogenic diet (now only recommended for children with difficult-to-treat epilepsy), and surgery.

-There are no proven complementary therapies, although stress relieving treatments such as aromatherapy and yoga can be beneficial when stress triggers attacks.
+Although stress-relieving treatments such as aromatherapy and yoga can be beneficial when stress triggers attacks, there are no proven complementary therapies.